axe-api/docs/docs/learn/bookstore-api.md

 [axe] API listens requests on http://localhost:3000
 ```

 This indicates that the Axe API server is listening on the specified URL.
-To check what your project has, you can visit [localhost:3000/routes](http://localhost:3000/routes).
+To check what your project has, you can visit <a href="http://localhost:3000/routes" target="_blank">localhost:3000/routes</a>.

 However, the response will be empty as your project does not currently have any model.